luisalvarez246/infra-as-code-lab-exercises-lcay/Session_5_Terraform_Modules/README.md

 **Note:** I would like to stress that although it’s nice to complete all the lab goals it’s more important to learn and fully understand all the concepts and principles we are trying to teach you in each of these sessions.
 If you are struggling for time then skip any optional goals and if you need help please reach out in the group chat.

+**Note 2:** This lab provides several files with already-written Terraform.
+As you copy these files, make sure to spend some time to inspect their content and understand what they are creating!
+To help you get started, here is a link to great [AWS article about ECS and its different components](https://blog.awsfundamentals.com/aws-ecs-beginner-guide).

 ### Architecture Diagram